-Birth grant (Allocation de naissance) totalling €1,740.09 is available to women resident in Luxembourg, on the condition that both mother and child have the required medical examinations.
+Birth grant (Allocation de naissance) totalling $\leq 1,740.09$ is available to women resident in Luxembourg, on the condition that both mother and child have the required medical examinations.
 The grant is not subject to taxation or to social contributions.
 Since 2006, the amount of this allowance is no longer linked to changes in prices.

 Child-raising allowance (Allocation d'éducation) is a benefit aimed at recognising financially the upbringing activity.
-So, for a parent who educates a child under 2 years and either does not have a regular (professional or replacement) income or whose income, cumulated with that of the husband/wife, does not exceed € 5,657.70 month when educating one child; €7,543.60/month when educating two children; €9,429.50/month when educating three or more.
-The amount of the allowance is €485.01 per month.
+So, for a parent who educates a child under 2 years and either does not have a regular (professional or replacement) income or whose income, cumulated with that of the husband/wife, does not exceed $\in$ 5,657.70/month when educating one child; $\notin$ 7,543.60/month when educating two children; $\notin$ 9,429.50/month when educating three or more.
+The amount of the allowance is $\notin$ 485.01 per month.
 The amount is due from the first day that follows either the end of the maternity leave or the end of the eighth week after the birth.
 The allowance stops on the first day of the month that follows the month during which the child reaches the age of 2.
 By derogation, the allowance is maintained in favour of any beneficiary who has educated twins or at least 3 children until one of the children is less than 4 years old.
 By derogation, the age limit for the payment of the allowance in the case of multiple births of more than 2 children is up-rated by 2 years per supplementary child.
 The allowance is not subject to taxation or to social contributions.
-Half the allowance is available in the case of parttime employment.
-Since 2006, the amount of this allowance is no longer linked to changes in prices.
+Half the allowance is no longer linked to changes in prices.

-This allocation was removed since 1st June 2015 but all persons who received this allowance continue to receive it.
+This allocation was discontinued on 1st June 2015 but all persons who received this allowance continue to receive it.

 Child benefit (Allocations familiales) is a universal scheme financed by tax.
 A child's personal rights are related to the residence.
 Each child brought up continuously in Luxembourg and with a legal residence there is entitled to this child benefit.
 The age limit is 18 years.
 For children in vocational training or further education or suffering from a serious infirmity, the age limit is 27 years old.
-However, since 2011 (from mid-2010 indeed, but implemented in EUROMOD from 2011 on), children in higher (tertiary) education are no longer eligible for child benefits.
+Since 2019, the age limit for children in vocational training or further education is 25, whereas for children suffering from a serious infirmity, the age limit is as before (27).
+Since 2011 (from mid-2010 indeed, but implemented in EUROMOD from 2011 on), children in higher (tertiary) education are no longer eligible for child benefits.
 A reform of the higher education grant, complementary to the change in child benefits, has been implemented.
 The higher education grant was amended in 2014 again.

-Up to 31^{st} July 2016, the monthly amount is uniformly €185.60 for one child, €440.72 for two children, €802.74 for three children and €361.82 for each subsequent child.
+Up to $31^{st}$ July 2016, the monthly amount is uniformly $\leq 185.60$ for one child, $\leq 440.72$ for two children, $\leq 802.74$ for three children and $\leq 361.82$ for each subsequent child.
 Child benefit does not vary with income.
-Child benefit varies with age: children aged 6 and more receive a supplement of €16.17/month and children aged 12 and more receive a supplement of €48.52/month.
-To this allowance is added the tax bonus (see Section 2.4.2) for children with a monthly amount of €76.88 per child.
+Child benefit varies with age: children aged 6 and more receive a supplement of $\leq 16.17$ /month and children aged 12 and more receive a supplement of $\leq 48.52$ /month.
+To this allowance is added the tax bonus (see Section 2.4.2) for children with a monthly amount of $\leq 76.88$ per child.
 The benefit is not subject to taxation nor to social contributions.